 Coverage and Payment Efforts:

 - Work to expand coverage of medical nutrition therapy (MNT) services under Medicare Part B to include conditions beyond diabetes, kidney disease and post-renal transplant through the Medical Nutrition Therapy Act.

-- Work with members and third-party payers to position RDNs as preferred providers of preventive nutrition services as part of implementation of the Affordable Care Act.
+- Work with members and third-party payers to position RDNs as preferred providers of nutrition services.

 - Submit comments annually to the Centers for Medicare & Medicaid Services regarding the proposed physician fee schedule to ensure appropriate reimbursement to RDNs for Medicare Part B MNT services.
 Achieved eligible clinician status for RDNs under Medicare’s Quality Payment Program and coverage for online digital evaluation and management services provided by RDNs.

 - Partner with primary care provider associations and key health care stakeholders to help shape payment policies for nutrition services.

 - Develop tools and resources to support member efforts to advocate for expanded coverage of MNT services (Medical Nutrition Therapy MNTWorks® kit, Third Party Payer Brochure, Evidence Analysis Library MNT Effectiveness, 2018 Coding Survey).